-14 stances tracked · 1 shift
+14 stances tracked · 2 shifts

 Paul St-Pierre Plamondon advocates holding a sovereignty referendum if the Parti Québécois wins the Oct.
 5 election, asserting Legault’s resignation shows building a strong Quebec within Canada has failed and it is time to pursue an independent Quebec.